|

 easier to push the ball up or sideways vs. down.

-being taller doesn’t necessarily help you.
-Of course it is
+When doing the joust being taller doesn't necessarily help you.

-trick to win the joust - you just need to "push longer".
+is not the trick to win the joust - you just need to "push longer".

 Core Strength Important in Volleyball Blocking